 6.0 Officers.
-Officers of the Section shall be a President, a President-Elect, a Vice President, a Secretary, and a Treasurer.
+Officers of the Section shall be a [i.e., President, President-Elect, Past President, Vice President, Secretary and a Treasurer].

-NOTE: The Officers are a subset of the Board, and may constitute an Executive Committee to manage certain activities of the Board.
+NOTE: The Officers are a subset of the Board, and may constitute an Executive

-6.1 Directors.
-There shall be (X) elected Directors and (X) appointed Directors.
-At least one (1) of the elected Directors shall be a Younger Member.

-NOTE: Officers may also serve as Directors.

-6.2 Board of Directors.
-The Board of Directors shall consist of the Officers, the elected and appointed Directors, the immediate Section Past President available and willing to serve, and the President or Chairman of each Subsidiary Organization.

-NOTE: Details regarding election, succession and other procedures to be covered in the Bylaws.
+Comr mittee to manage certain activities of the Board.
+6.1 Direct Directors.
+There shall be (X) elected Directors and (X) appointed tors.
+E: Sections are encouraged to consider language in the Bylaws to appoint undersented members such as Younger Members to serve. availa Board of Directors.
+The Board shall consist of the Officers, the elected and nted Directors, [the immediate Section Past President (if he/she is not an Officer) able and willing to serve, and the President or Chairman of each Subsidiary nization].
+E: Details regarding election, succession and other procedures to be covered in ylaws.
+ARTICLE 7.
+ELECTIONS 7.0 Office Elections.
+The Board shall establish procedures for the annual election of ers and Directors.
+ARTICLE 8.
+MEETINGS 8.0 Membership Meetings.

-Article 7: Elections

-7.0 Elections.
-The Section shall establish procedures for the annual election of Officers and Directors.

-Article 8: Meetings

-8.0 Membership Meetings.

 8.0.1 Annual Meeting.
 The Section shall hold at least one (1) business meeting annually, termed the Annual Meeting, on a date fixed in accordance with the Bylaws.
 8.0.2 Other Meetings.
 Other meetings shall be called at the discretion of the Board, or by the President upon the written request of at least ten (10) Subscribing Members.
 8.0.3 Meeting Notice.
-Notice of call for a meeting shall be sent to all Subscribing Members not less than (X) days in advance of the meeting date.
+Notice of call for a meeting shall be sent to all Subscribing Members not less than(X) days in advance of the meeting date.
 8.1 Board of Directors Meetings.
 8.1.1 Meeting Frequency.
 The Board shall hold at least (X) meetings annually.
+NOTE: Consider quarterly meetings as the minimum.
 8.1.2 Meeting Notice.
 Notice of call for a meeting shall be sent to the members of the Board not less than (X) days in advance of the meeting date.

-Article 9: Subsidiary Organizations and Committees
+ARTICLE 9.
+SUBSIDIARY ORGANIZATIONS AND COMMITTEES

-9.0 Subsidiary Organizations.
-Subsidiary Organizations may be formed within the Section to facilitate the carrying out of the objectives of the Section, to promote interest in the Society and to provide to members of the Section a better opportunity for participation in local Society activities, in accordance with the provisions of the Bylaws.

-9.0.1 Governing Documents.
-Subsidiary Organizations shall adopt Bylaws consistent with this Constitution and Society governing documents.

-9.1 Committees.
-The Section may establish standing or task committees to carry out the work of the Section.
+- 9.0 Subsidiary Organizations.
+Subsidiary Organizations may be formed within the Section to facilitate the carrying out of the objectives of the Section, to promote interest in the Society and to provide to members of the Section a better opportunity for participation in local Society activities, in accordance with the provisions of the Bylaws. - 9.0.1 Governing Documents.
+Subsidiary Organizations shall adopt Bylaws consistent with this Constitution and Society governing documents. - 9.1 Committees.
+The Board may establish standing or task committees to carry out the work of the Section.